-Overturned oil tanker explodes in Pakistan, killing 148
+Overturned oil tanker explodes in Pakistan, killing 153

 Eyewitnesses said about 30 motorcycles that had carried villagers to the accident site lay charred nearby.
 Eight other vehicles were destroyed, they said.

+A state of emergency was declared at the Victoria Hospital in Bahawalpur, said Dr.Iqbal.
+Within 15 minutes of the fire the hospital had called in extra doctors and nurses, and had formed a team to handle the emergency.

+Iqbal said most of the patients suffered burns to upward of 80 percent of their bodies.
+After being stabilized 22 patients were transferred by C-130 aircraft to hospitals in the provincial capital, Lahore.
 Some of the most badly burned were evacuated by army helicopters to Multan, about 100 kilometers (60 miles) away.

 The dead included men, women and children.
 Many were burned beyond recognition, Baqar said, and will have to be identified using DNA testing.